re-framejs/re-framejs/README.md

 computation using the result from the first two.

 That 3rd, expensive reaction will be re-run when either one of its two input Signals change, right?
 Not quite.
-`reaction` will only re-run the computation when one of the inputs has **changed in value**.
+`reaction` will only re-run the computation when one of the inputs has **changed in value** (due to RX distinctUntilChanged operator).

-`reaction` compares the old input Signal value with the new Signal value using `identical?`.
+`distinctUntilChanged` compares the old input Signal value with the new Signal value using `Immutable.is`.
 Because we're using immutable data structures
-(thank you ClojureScript), `reaction` can perform near instant checks for change on even deeply nested and complex input Signals.
-And `reaction` will then stop unneeded propagation of `identical?` values through the Signal graph.
+(Immutable-js), `reaction` can perform near instant checks for change on even deeply nested and complex input Signals.
+And `reaction` will then stop unneeded propagation of `Immutable.is` values through the Signal graph.

-In the example above, reaction #3 won't re-run until `:items` or `:sort-by` are different (do not test `identical?` to their previous value), even though `app-db` itself has changed (presumably somewhere else).
+In the example above, reaction #3 won't re-run until `items` or `sortBy` are different, even though `app-db` itself has changed (presumably somewhere else).

 Hideously contrived example, but I hope you get the idea.
 It is all screamingly efficient.

 Summary:
- - you can chain reactions.
+ - you can chain reactions (rx streams).
- - a reaction will only be re-run when its input Signals test not identical? to previous value.
+ - a reaction will only be re-run when its input Signals test not equal to previous value.
  - As a result, unnecessary Signal propagation is eliminated using highly efficient  checks, even for large, deep nested data structures.